discretize/discretize-guides/builds/elementalist/power-sword-weaver/index.md

 - Continue your auto attack chain till siax phases (or repeat the rotation if the dps is super low).

 **2nd Echo**
-- Same as previous echo.
+- Same as the previous echo.

 **33%**
 - Cast <Skill id="5531"/> and <Skill id="5737"/> (if you used it at 100%) just before Siax becomes vulnerable.